Reasons why you should consider Kotlin Multiplatform over 2objc and C++ in your next mobile app project.

 Android Studio is the official IDE for Android development built on JetBrains IntelliJ IDEA software.
-It’s a software suite that was built by Google and has all the tools built-in for a high-quality Android app.
+It’s a software suite that was built by Google and has all the Android development tools built-in for a high-quality Android app.

 Some of the most time-saving and productivity-enhancing features are:

 - Fast built-in emulator, but if you want you can use your own mobile device for testing

 - A unified environment where you can develop apps for all Android devices